apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    used from the asynchronous IO threads when IO finishes and the ``CacheVC`` lock or stripe lock is required.

-.. ts::cv:: CONFIG proxy.config.cache.max_disk_errors INT 5
+.. ts:cv:: CONFIG proxy.config.cache.max_disk_errors INT 5

    Cache disks sometimes fail due to hardware problems.  |TS| keeps count of the number of times it encounters I/O errors when accessing each cache disk.